 Many thanks to George Villasenor and Rene Thibault for searching their archives for jeep photos and their memories of Attu Island.
 Thanks also to George Smith, webmaster of the Attu Island Homepage, a very interesting chronicle of one of the major WWII Pacific theater battles.
 More of George and Rene's photos and comments can be seen there.
 Thanks also to Bart, and to Mike Winchester who brought the Attu Island jeeps to our attention. -- Derek Redmond

-See also a brief history of Attu island in WWII.
+See also a brief history of the Battle of Attu at Wikipedia.